User Guide

 -

-deletes the 1st task in the displayed task list.
+deleteT 1deletes the 1st task in the displayed task list.

 Marking a task as done: done